 Scotland comes alive on the “Way” … a 154km (96mile) hike from Milngavie to Fort William offering an incredible variety of scenery from countryside to Loch-shores, from open moorlands to steep mountains.
 We’ll hike the Way in 7 days resting at the charming Inns and Guest Houses along the route & enjoying the Scottish hospitality to its fullest.
 Our bags will be transported from Inn to Inn allowing us to fully appreciate the Highlands and the awe-inspiring expanse of the Moors.
-For those who’d like to “bag” their first Munro, we’ll climb Ben Nevis, the highest mountain in the British Isles, before we come to rest at a luxury country house hotel situated in Ardnamurchan, one of the hidden delights of the Scottish highlands.
+For those who’d like to “bag” their first Munro, we’ll climb Ben Nevis, the highest mountain in the British Isles.
+We finally come to rest on the last 2 days at a remarkable 13th century Castle situated on the Ardnamurchan Peninsula, one of the hidden delights of the Scottish highlands.

-Meet at our hotel in Glasgow for a kickoff celebration at 7pm
+Fly to Glasgow.
+Meet at our hotel in Glasgow for a kickoff celebration at 7pm.

 Distance = 19km, Total Ascent = 245m